 "I found out they were looking for a writer for A Wrinkle in Time, and I was there the next day.
 It was the next day, and I wanted to do this for a million reasons."

 It seems like Lee isn't one to slow down, jumping from one challenge immediately into the next.
 Perhaps that's why it wasn't surprising that when I asked her which of A Wrinkle in Time's three "Mrs." she would be, she chose Mrs. Whatsit (played by Reese Witherspoon in the film) — the one who is just getting started in her journey.

 "[Mrs. Whatsit] has so far to go...
 I want to take that journey and I haven't yet...
 I want to go all over the universe and learn how much I still have to learn."

 Ahead of the film, SYFY Fangrrls sat down with Lee to discuss her process adapting the beloved book and collaborating with director Ava DuVernay.
 Plus, how did she come up with all of those amazing quotes used by Mrs. Who?

 Why did you want to work on A Wrinkle in Time?

 I loved Meg's journey.
-I love the girl who never had to prove she was perfect or become perfect, but, flaws and all, could accomplish something so great.
+I love the girl who never had to prove she was perfect or become perfect but, flaws and all, could accomplish something so great.
 And I love science fiction.
 I love science.
 I love physics and cosmology.
-I have a slight obsession with cosmology and the universe and the idea of getting to go into that world and bring all the things that I'd been dabbling in and, thinking about into combining it with the Tesser and the science of the sixties.
+I have a slight obsession with cosmology and the universe and the idea of getting to go into that world and bring all the things that I'd been dabbling in and thinking about into combining it with the Tesser and the science of the '60s.
 I was so stoked to do that.
-So I kind of went in and pitched them, not like scene by scene, but sort of my approach and what I was excited about and then they very nicely said give it a whirl.
+So I kind of went in and pitched them, not like scene by scene, but sort of my approach and what I was excited about, and then they very nicely said give it a whirl.